 Prior to January 1, 2018, under PAS 18, Revenue, revenue is recognized to the extent that it is probable that economic benefits will flow to the Company and the revenue can be reliably measured.
 Revenue is measured at fair value of the consideration received.
-Upon adoption of PFRS 15, beginning January 1, 2018, revenue from contracts with customers is recognized upon transfer of services to he customer at an amount that reflects the consideration to which the Company expects to be entitled in exchange for those services.
+Upon adoption of PFRS 15, Revenue from Contracts with Customers, beginning January 1, 2018, revenue from contracts with customers is recognized upon transfer of services to the customer at an amount that reflects the consideration to which the Company expects to be entitled in exchange for those services.